AgentMC/Sao20/Translate/En/Part6.md

 "Hey Shimosaki, you think you can get through this gap...?"

 But before she finished, Tsukigake’s head showed Shimosaki's back.
-The body of the young dragon passed through the gap at once, and after one full somersault, it stood up in front of the staircase.
+The body of the young dragon passed through the gap at once, and after one full somersault, he stood up in front of the staircase.

 "Kyu-ru-ru!!!"

-Shimosaki proudly chirped, and although some rust stuck to its feathers, there seemed to be no injury.
+Shimosaki proudly chirped, and although some rust stuck to his feathers, there seemed to be no injury.
 It looked wide due to fluffy fur and feathers, but the body of the young dragon in reality was still small.

 "Good grief, what a self-esteem......."